-My Stream of Consciousness series on canvas catalogues the figure on the edge of abstraction, emerging from my thoughts, dreams and the images distilled from work on paper.
-The work may include mixed media of: paint, Caran d’ache, oil pastel, charcoal, ink, ure pigment and collage.
-Nothing is “off limits” in terms of the use for expression.
+My Stream of Consciousness series on canvas catalogs the figure on the edge of abstraction, emerging from my thoughts, dreams and the images distilled from work on paper.
+The work may include mixed media of paint, Caran d’ache, oil pastel, charcoal, ink, ure pigment, and collage.
+Nothing is “off-limits” in terms of the use for expression.

 Abstract Considerations, the most recent series, is pure abstraction on canvas and paper.
 Both surfaces have evolved from the works in a former series.
 In Abstract Considerations, the entire composition becomes a “search and conquer” process for the final image.
 The forms are “sculpted” from the canvas or paper to arrive at the finish line…the final piece.

 In the series, “Terra FirmaScapes”, the abstracted landscape is the centerpiece upon which my quest turns to the land of shapes –pushing to mix a slice of reality with abstraction.

 Another series, “Explorations of Possibilities” is pure abstraction on canvas portrayed in heightened texture, line, and color.
 In this series, I seek the “right “marks and spaces and lines to express my feeling about an envisioned place that exists in my mind’s eye.

 “Bodyscapes “& “Extensions” “Imagescapes” are further outgrowths of the above process…where the search for the bold line, intense color, and texture continues.
 Using the figurative or abstract platform, I develop the process as a tool for expressing my ongoing love affair with color, attentive mark-making, texture, and form.
 It is a constant search, layering, building upon, to arrive at that moment where the piece ultimately “works”.
 Extending the time of that moment and stretching my explorations through sustained study and attention keeps the work alive and fresh for me.